Emerald Starter Manip

 The final A-press is on YES.
 Wait until the 6th Beep in EonTimer, press A, and then go to POKéMON in battle to open the Summary of your Pokémon and check the Stats and Nature.

-Step 5: Adjustment
+Adjustment

 In the example, I was aiming for 8131 and set Initial Advances to 8100.
+And I set Maximum Advances to 8200.

 This ensures that you don't get too many matches, and are only searching for Pokémon near your target.
 Since the Starter is only Level 5, searching too large of a range will result in false positives that aren't actually the Pokémon you hit.

-Once the settings are correct, click Generate to check for matches.
-If you don't get any matches, then gradually expand the range by lowering Initial Advances, and increasing Max Advances.
+If you don't get any matches, then gradually expand the range by lowering Initial Advances, and increasing Maximum Advances.

 The Bashful Mudkip received on the first attempt was 8129, which is 2 advances early compared to the target of 8131.
 EonTimer's Calibration function allows us to automatically adjust the timer for this difference.